Langenberg transmission tower

-The Langenberg transmission tower (also translated as "Sender Langenberg" or "Transmission Facility Langenberg") is a broadcasting station that transmits MW, FM and TV signals.
-It is located in Langenberg, Velbert, Germany and has had a very turbulent history since its inauguration.
+The Langenberg transmission tower (also translated as "Sender Langenberg" or "Transmission Facility Langenberg") is a broadcasting station for analog FM Radio and Digital-TV (DVB-T2 HD) signals.
+It is located in Langenberg, Velbert, Germany and owned and operated by Westdeutscher Rundfunk, WDR.

+The history of the transmitting site is very changing.
 The transmitter first went into service in 1927 with 60 kilowatts (kW) of power and a T-aerial hanging on two 100-metre freestanding steel-frame towers insulated against ground.

-Attempted manipulation
+History

+In 1926 the „Westdeutschen Funkstunde“ and an association of locals agreed to build the transmitter tower in Langenberg.
+On Januar 15.
+1927 the transmitter was inaugurated.

 In the early 1930s, communist underground groups tried to manipulate the line from the studio to the transmitter in order to broadcast their own propaganda.
 Their attempts failed, but they did manage to attach a red star to the top of one of the towers, which was removed on the same day.

-Modifications

-Pre-1945

 In 1934 the T-aerial was replaced by an aerial hanging from a 160-metre wood framework tower and the transmission power was increased to 100 kW.
 However, this tower was destroyed on October 10, 1935 by a tornado.
 After this a triangular aerial hung on three 45-metre freestanding towers was built; this went into service in December 1935.
 In 1940/41 a second aerial was installed on a 240-metre insulated guyed steel tube mast.
 The entire aerial system was destroyed by SS-Postschutz troops on April 12, 1945.